thegenemyers/FASTGA/README.md

 the characters as you go.
 Further note that in the alignment display the coordinates at the start of each line follow this orientation convention and give the coordinate of the "tick mark" just left of the first character in each line.
-It is useful to know if an interval reaches the beginning or end of a read, and to signal this we use an angle-bracket \<\> instead of a square bracket [].
+It is useful to know if an interval reaches the beginning or end of a read, and to signal this we use angle-brackets \<\> instead of square brackets [].

 <a name="ALNplot"></a>